 Here's how you can help make a 4 hour daily care standard the law.

 Print out our Time to Care petition and get your family and friends to sign it.
-Please mail signed petitions to: Kerry Davenport, CUPE Ontario, 80 Commerce Valley Drive East, Suite 1, Markham, ON, L3T 0B2.
+Since this petition is being submitted to the Ontario Legislative Assembly we require that ALL petitions be original copies signed and returned to: Kerry Davenport, CUPE Ontario, 80 Commerce Valley Drive East, Suite 1, Markham, ON, L3T 0B2.

 What needs to change?

 • An amendment must be made to the Long-Term Care Homes Act (2007) for a legislated care standard of a minimum 4 hours per resident each day adjusted for acuity level and case mix;

 • Public funding for LTC homes must be tied to the provision of quality care and staffing levels that meet the legislated minimum care standard of 4 hours;